Check if you have to pay a debt

 If the time limit has passed and your creditors are still contacting you

-If you know your debt is statute barred, you can write to the creditor to stop them contacting you about it.
+If you know your debt has been extinguished and run out of time, you can write to the creditor to stop them contacting you about it.
 Include a statement saying, ‘I don’t admit any liability for your claim’.
 Don’t say that you’re not sure what you owe, or that you think the amount is wrong.

 You can use National Debtline’s sample letter to write to your creditor.